-Packed with distinctive flavour and robustly textured, duck leg is a versatile cut that can be dressed up for posh suppers or kept low-key for simple weekday meals.
+Packed with a distinctive flavour and robustly textured, duck leg is a versatile cut that can be dressed up for posh suppers or kept low-key for simple weekday meals.
 Because it’s rich, it makes a perfect partner for all sorts of bold ingredients, including tart fruits and hot spices.
 With duck specialities putting in an appearance in most styles of cuisine, this is a cut with plenty of potential.

 Taste and texture

 In the same way that there’s a clear distinction between chicken breast and leg, on the duck carcass, breast meat and leg meat are very different.
 While the breast is tender and distinguished by a layer of sweet fat, the leg is more robustly textured and fairly lean.
 As you might imagine, the muscles on a duck’s leg have worked hard, so they’re well developed, with strong fibres and good definition.
 This means that when cooked, duck leg can hold its shape or be pulled apart into strands.

 The flavour is hearty and rich, with an intensity that makes this an excellent choice for both simple recipes and more complex pairings.
 There’s a good reason duck appears regularly on Thai menus – it’s able to stand up to acidic lime and hot-hot chilli without folding under the pressure.
 But it’s equally happy accompanied by the forest-floor flavours of earthy mushroom and woody herbs, the sour juiciness of blackberries and sweet-tartness of cherries.

 Well, you probably guessed the answer to this… Because of its size, it’s usual for duck leg to comprise both the thigh and the drumstick.
 Which means within the cut you get a little bit of variation in texture, with the drumstick portion being a little less yielding than the thigh but equally flavoursome.